Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

   ![Screenshot of opening Inventory workbook](./img/open_inventoryworkbook.png)

-- You will find the first inventory for **Machines overall status & configurations**:
+- You will find the first inventory for **Machines overall status & configurations**, which counts the number of machines by type and by their status:

   ![Screenshot of inventory workbook machines overall status & configurations](./img/machinesoverall_inventoryworkbook.png)

-- The second and third inventories list your **Azure Arc-enabled servers** and your **Azure Arc-enabled Kubernetes clusters**:
+- The second and third inventories list your **Azure Arc-enabled servers** and your **Azure Arc-enabled Kubernetes clusters**.
+It provides information about the status, the Arc agent version, the Operating System; location; and the number of compliant and non-compliant policies:

   ![Screenshot of inventory workbook arc servers and kubernetes clusters](./img/arcserverskubernetesclusters_inventoryworkbook.png)